mariomui/Obsidian-Daily-Notes-Editor/README.md

 * **Hide frontmatter**: Toggle to hide frontmatter in daily notes
 * **Hide backlinks**: Toggle to hide backlinks in daily notes
-* **Create and open Daily Notes Editor on startup**: Automatically create today's daily note and open the Daily Notes Editor when Obsidian starts
+* **Create and open Scribener on startup**: Automatically create today's daily note and open the Scribener when Obsidian starts
 * **Presets**: Save and manage custom presets for quick access to specific folders or tags

 # Usage

-1. Click the calendar icon in the left ribbon or use the command "Open Daily Notes Editor"
+1. Click the calendar icon in the left ribbon or use the command "Open Scribener"
 2. Use the action buttons in the view to:
 	* Select time range (Week, Month, Year, All, etc.)
 	* Change view mode (Daily, Folder, Tag)
 	* Change sort order
 3. Save your current selection as a preset for quick access later
-4. Right-click on any folder in the file explorer to open all notes from that folder in the Daily Notes Editor
+4. Right-click on any folder in the file explorer to open all notes from that folder in the Scribener

 # Thanks